kmaida/angular-auth/README.md

 *_If using social connections, set up your own social keys!
 Do not leave social connections set to use Auth0 dev keys or you will encounter issues with token renewal._

 ## Installation

+_**Prerequisite:** [node-api-dinos-secure](https://github.com/kmaida/node-api-dinos-secure) should already be cloned, installed, and running locally.
+By default, this runs on localhost port 3005._

 Clone this repository locally: